Betaine transporter

-Proteins of the Betaine/Carnitine/Choline Transporter (BCCT) family are found in Gram-negative and Gram-positive bacteria and archaea.
-The BCCT family is a member a large group of secondary transporters, the APC superfamily.
+The Betaine/Carnitine/Choline Transporter (BCCT) family proteins are found in Gram-negative and Gram-positive bacteria and archaea.
+The BCCT family members a large group of secondary transporters, the APC superfamily.
 Their common functional feature is that they all transport molecules with a quaternary ammonium group [R-N (CH3)3].
 The BCCT family proteins vary in length between 481 and 706 amino acyl residues and possess 12 putative transmembrane α-helical spanners (TMSs).
-The x-ray structures reveal two 5 TMS repeats with the total number of TMSs being 10.
-These porters catalyze bidirectional uniport or are energized by pmf-driven or smf-driven proton or sodium ion symport, respectively, or else by substrate:substrate antiport.
+The x-ray structures reveal two 5 TMS repeats, with the total TMSs being 10.
+These porters catalyze bidirectional uniport or are energized by pmf-driven or smf-driven proton or sodium ion symport, respectively, or substrate: substrate antiport.
 Some of these permeases exhibit osmosensory and osmoregulatory properties inherent to their polypeptide chains.